-As your practice’s documentation moves to electronic format it become more important than ever to have a robust and reliable backup solution.
+As your practice’s documentation moves to electronic format it become more important than ever to have a robust and reliable backup solution — afterall, more businesses are finding themselves in need of a hard drive recovery service each year.
 Even if you use cloud-based office suites and file storage, if you have any files at all on your local computer then you need to make backups at least once per day.
 Something as simple as copying files to a flash drive that you carry in your pocket offers you protection against hard drive failures, viruses and office fires.
 However your documents are too important to trust to such a simple backup scheme.

 Industry experts recommend a 3-2-1 approach to backups: 3 copies of your files on 2 different media with at least 1 offsite backup.
 Disasters such as Katrina and Sandy demonstrated that even offsite backups are not safe as long as they are in the same city.
 A cloud-based backup solution offers not only an easy, automated archive solution but also the advantages of having files stored in a professionally managed data center with state of the art digital and physical security, and located sufficiently far away that even the largest natural disasters won’t destroy both your original files and your backups.